rivasbolinga/Home-For-All/README.md

-f you like this project, please don't forget to follow us and give it a star.
+If you like this project, please don't forget to follow us and give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>